MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Choose One Method from Many
 ---------------------------

-There are many methods for performing a certain task: registering an object, listening for events, etc. It's generally recommended to only use a single method to accomplish a given task.
+There are many methods for performing a certain task: registering an object, listening for events, etc. It's generally recommended to be consistent by using a single method to accomplish a given task.
 While this does improve code formatting, it also avoid any weird interactions or redundancies that may occur (e.g. your event listener executing twice).

 [naming]: https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html
 [datagen]: ../datagen/index.md